hbc/edX/edX_Notes.md

 	cat na12878_annot_snpEff.vcf | grep HIGH | wc -l

-That's more than 500 high-impact variants in just one chromosome of a healthy indivdual. snpEff creates HTML summaries as part of it's output, so navigate to the mounted directory on your host OS and open the `snpEff_summary` file with a web browser.
+That's more than 500 high-impact variants in just one chromosome of a healthy individual. snpEff creates HTML summaries as part of it's output, so navigate to the mounted directory on your host OS and open the `snpEff_summary` file with a web browser.

 > Quick scan through the list.
-Number of variants, what kind of base changes, how there are no calls in the centromer region.
+Number of variants, what kind of base changes, how there are no calls in the centromere region.

 ### Prioritizing variants

 As you'll quickly notice handling variant annotation in this format is quiet cumbersome.
 Frameworks such as [GEMINI](http://gemini.readthedocs.org/en/latest/) have been developed to support an interactive exploration of variant information in the context of genomic annotations.

-GEMINI (GEnome MINIng) can import VCF files (and an optional [PED file](), automatically annotating them in the process and storing them in a relational database that can then be queried.
+GEMINI (GEnome MINIng) can import VCF files (and an optional [PED file](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped), automatically annotating them with genome annotations from sources such as ENCODE tracks, OMIM, dbSNP etc, and storing them in a relational database that can then be queried.

-Using the GEMINI framework begins by loading a VCF file (and an optional PED file) into a database.
-Each variant is automatically annotated by comparing it to several genome annotations from source such as ENCODE tracks, UCSC tracks, OMIM, dbSNP, KEGG, and HPRD.
-All of this information is stored in portable SQLite database that allows one to explore and interpret both coding and non-coding variation using “off-the-shelf” tools or an enhanced SQL engine.

- As the annotation files requires for this take multiple GBs of download we start with a pre-loaded database (which, at 1.5GB, is still fairly large).
+The annotated VCF file (in this case annotated by VEP) is loaded into a database (.db) with external annotations and computing additional population genetics statistics that support downstream analyses.
+As the annotation files required for this take multiple GBs of download we start with a pre-loaded database.
+The code for loading the database is provided below, but you can **skip this step**.

-> Meeta, over to you: [Aaron's Gemini tutorial](http://quinlanlab.org/tutorials/cshl2013/gemini.html).
-Note, the database is currently not available.
-I've reached out to Aaron and will chase him if I don't hear back by tomorrow.
+	gemini load -v dominant.vcf -t VEP -p dominant.ped --cores 4 dominant.db

+The database that was generated for this exercise `dominant.db` is located in your home directory.
+Move it over to your current directory:

+	mv ~/dominant.db .

+When we 'query', we are asking the database to report data that matches the requirements we provide.
+The query is formulated using a structured query language (SQL).
+As we go through a few examples you will start to become famililar with the language, but if you are interested in more details [sqlzoo](http://sqlzoo.net/wiki/SQL_Tutorial) has online tutorials describing the basics.

+To query GEMINI, we use the `gemini query` command.
+Following the command we provide the query.
+Data is stored in tables within the database and so our query needs to specify the table and the fields/columns within that table.
+To read more about the database schema you can read [here](http://gemini.readthedocs.org/en/latest/content/database_schema.html).
+Let's start by `select`ing the columnns chrom, start, end, gene `from` the variants table.
+Pipe `head` to the end of the command so only the first few lines are printed to screen.
+What information is displayed?

+	gemini query -q "select chrom, start, end, gene from variants" dominant.db | head

+Adding in the `where` clause allows us to select specific rows in the table.
+Which variants in the table are indels?
+This time we will re-direct the results to file with `>` .

+	gemini query -q "select chrom, start, end, gene from variants where type='indel' " dominant.db > all_snps.txt

+All indels from the variants table (and the columns specified) are written to file.
+Try a `wc -l` on the filename; this is Unix command that returns to you the number of lines in the file.
+How many indels are there?
+Rather than printing rows from the table, you can also ask GEMINI to report the number of lines that match your query using `count()`.
+Since the count operation cannot take more than one field, we will put the wildcard character `*` to indicate any field.

+	gemini query -q "select count(*) from variants where type='indel' " dominant.db

+The number returned should match the value returned from `wc -l`.
+Let's try a few more queries using the `count()`.
+How many variants are SNPs?

+	gemini query -q "select count(*) from variants where type='snp' " dominant.db

+For some fields the value is not numeric or character, but is boolean.
+TRUE is equivalent to the value of 1, and FALSE is equivalent to the value of 0.
+Let's query a field that has boolean values.
+How many variants are exonic?
+Not exonic?

+	gemini query -q "select count(*) from variants where is_exonic = 1" dominant.db
+	gemini query -q "select count(*) from variants where is_exonic = 0" dominant.db

+How many variants are coding?
+Not coding?

+	gemini query -q "select count(*) from variants where is_coding = 1" dominant.db
+	gemini query -q "select count(*) from variants where is_coding = 0" dominant.db

+How many variants are novel with respect to dbSNP?

+	gemini query -q "select count(*) from variants where in_dbsnp = 0" dominant.db

+Queries can also be combined by using `and` to separate _multiple_ `where` clauses.
+For example, how many of the coding variants are SNPs?

+	gemini query -q "select count(*) from variants where is_coding = 1 and type='snp' " dominant.db

 #### Is this useful?